 With high-speed internet and almost everything else running online, it was only a matter of time before old OTA and cable access become too expensive and vintage.

-The content nowadays is everywhere and battle of streaming services is in full swing.
-There is so much content out there that it feels a bit overwhelming at times, but in some cases there is still need for some local tv content.
+The content nowadays is everywhere and the battle of streaming services is in full swing.
+There is so much content out there that it feels a bit overwhelming at times, but in some cases, there is still a need for some local tv content.

-So with Plex pass feature in the bag I will show you how to get your over the air content into Plex and onto every device that Plex can work on.
+So with the Plex Pass feature in the bag, I will show you how to get your over the air content into Plex and onto every device that Plex can work on.

-Before we begin, you will need a running Plex server with plex pass subscription so bare that in mind.
+Before we begin, you will need a running Plex server with a plex pass subscription so bear that in mind.

 My setup will be Plex on a Synology NAS, XTEVE running in Docker on that same NAS and as a source of channels, I will be using a demo IPTV M3U list (so no real OTA antenna).